hanhanwu/Hanhan_Data_Science_Resources2/README.md

 * Basic Essentials of Some Popular Machine Learning Algorithms with R & Python Examples: https://www.analyticsvidhya.com/blog/2015/08/common-machine-learning-algorithms/?utm_content=buffer00918&utm_medium=social&utm_source=facebook.com&utm_campaign=buffer
  * Linear Regression: Y = aX + b, a is slope, b is intercept.
 When there is only 1 independent variable, it is Simple Linear Regression, when there are multiple independent variables, it is Multiple Linear Regression.
 For Multiple Linear Regression, we can fit Polynomial Courvilinear Regression.
  * Logistic Regression: it is classification, predicting the probability of discrete values.
 It chooses parameters that maximize the likelihood of observing the sample values rather than that minimize the sum of squared errors (like in ordinary regression).
  * Decision Tree: serves for both categorical and numerical data.
-Split with the most significant variable each time to make as distinct groups as possible, using various techniques like Gini, Information Gain = (1- entropy), Chi-square
+Split with the most significant variable each time to make as distinct groups as possible, using various techniques like Gini, Information Gain = (1- entropy), Chi-square.
+A decision tree algorithm is known to work best to detect non – linear interactions.
+The reason why decision tree failed to provide robust predictions because it couldn’t map the linear relationship as good as a regression model did.
  * SVM: seperate groups with a line and maximize the margin distance.
 Good for small dataset, especially those with large number of features
- * Naive Bayes: the assumption of the independence between predictors.
-Very simple and good for large dataset, also majorly used in text classification and multi-class classification
+ * Naive Bayes: the assumption of equally importance and the independence between predictors.
+Very simple and good for large dataset, also majorly used in text classification and multi-class classification. <b>Likelihood</b> is the probability of classifying a given observation as 1 in presence of some other variable.
+For example: The probability that the word ‘FREE’ is used in previous spam message is likelihood. <b>Marginal likelihood</b> is, the probability that the word ‘FREE’ is used in any message.
  * KNN: can be used for both classification and regression.
 Computationally expensive since it stores all the cases.
 Variables should be normalized else higher range variables can bias it.
 Data preprocessing before using KNN, such as dealing with outliers, missing data, noise
  * K-Means
  * Random Forest: bagging, which means if the number of cases in the training set is N, then sample of N cases is taken at random but with replacement.
 This sample will be the training set for growing the tree.
 If there are M input variables, a number m<<M is specified such that at each node, m variables are selected at random out of the M and the best split on these m is used to split the node.
 The value of m is held constant during the forest growing.
 Each tree is grown to the largest extent possible. <b>There is no pruning</b>.
- * PCA: Dimensional Reduction.
+ * PCA: Dimensional Reduction, it selects fewer components (than features) which can explain the maximum variance in the data set, using Rotation.
 Personally, I like Boruta Feature Selection.
-Filter Methods for feature selection are my second choice.
+Filter Methods for feature selection are my second choice. <b>Remove highly correlated variables before using PCA</b>
  * GBM (try C50, XgBoost at the same time in practice)

+* Online Learning vs Batch Learning: https://www.analyticsvidhya.com/blog/2015/01/introduction-online-machine-learning-simplified-2/

 ************************************************************************